 Teaching and learning issues within a cognitive processes context.
 Covers emotion, memory, and recall as well as early brain development and its relationship to learning.
 Emphasis on current neuroscientific brain research and how it impacts teaching practice in preK-12 classrooms.
-Prerequisites: None.
+Prerequisites: Baccalaureate Degree and formal acceptance to a Maricopa Community College state approved post-baccalaureate teacher preparation program or permission of Department or Division.